Introduction

 ...

-5. Retrive the block timestamp the log was emitted in
+5. Retrieve the block timestamp the log was emitted in

 Since the message identifier requires the block timestamp, fetch the block info to get the timestamp.